learningmachineslab/OPSI_ML_workshop/_sources/contributions.md

 ## Notebooks

 * Day 1-3's notebooks were originally authored by [CMSE](https://cmse.msu.edu) faculty including Devin Silvia, Dirk Colbry, and Brian O'Shea.
-Danny Caballero rewrote aspects of them for this class.
+Danny Caballero rewrote aspects of them for this workshop.
 * Day 4's notebooks were written by Danny Caballero.

 ## Resources